 2. Plan For The Weather!

-3. Make Sure There’s Plenty of Refreshments For Everyone
+3. Make Sure There Are Plenty of Refreshments for Everyone

 4. Consider Additional Staff and Amenities